 If your credit is on the low end of the scale, it may seem impossible to raise your score since you don’t qualify for 95 percent of the credit cards out there.
-But there are a small number of cards who are specifically made for those with bad credit, and can be used to raise your credit score so you will eventually be able to apply for the other 95 percent of credit cards.
+But there are a small number of cards that are specifically made for those with bad credit, and can be used to raise your credit score so you will eventually be able to apply for the other 95 percent of credit cards.

 First, keep in mind that not all credit cards designed for those with bad credit, or “secured” credit cards, report to the credit bureaus, which means they will not help raise your credit score.
 If you want a credit card to build credit, make sure before you sign up for a secured credit card that it reports to all three of the credit bureaus.
 Also, most secured credit cards require a deposit, which acts as kind of an insurance for the credit card companies, since your credit score is so low.
 Most deposits are equal to the credit limit on the credit card, although some secured cards offer lower deposits as an incentive.

 But the beauty of these cards is that they don’t require a credit check.
 So no matter how low your credit score is, you can qualify for a secured credit card.